nramenta/flow/README.md

 them:

     {% import "path/to/form_macros.html" as form %}

-    ...
+All imported macros must be aliased by using the `as` keyword.
+To call an imported macro, simply prepend the macro name with the alias followed by a dot:

     {{ @form.text_input }}
-    ...

-All imported macros must be aliased by using the `as` keyword.
-To call an imported macro, simply prepend the macro name with the alias followed by a dot.

 ### Decorating macros